-- Connect an iOS device to your Mac via USB.
+- Connect an iOS device to your Mac through USB.

 - On the iOS device, download cacheable content, like a software update.* After the download completes, safely disconnect your device.

 - Repeat steps 7 and 8 for all devices.
 If you use a USB hub, you can download cacheable content on all your devices simultaneously.
-When you start the download, your devices get the data directly from your Mac via USB.
+When you start the download, your devices get the data directly from your Mac with an Ethernet cable.

 For more information about the

 tethered-caching(8) command, open Terminal on a Mac with macOS 10.12.4 or later.
 Then run the

 man tethered-caching command.

 * Instead of manually starting the download in step 8, you could use a mobile device management (MDM) solution to install the cached software on your connected iOS devices.
 When iOS devices are connected to a Mac through USB, they share the network and receive MDM commands.